Mass media in the Faroe Islands

 The Faroese mass media consists of several newspapers, radio stations, magazines, as well as a local TV station, Kringvarp Føroya.

 The first Digital Terrestrial Television service was switched on during December 2002, broadcasting from seven transmitter sites.
 Subscription satellite television is also available in the Faroe Islands.

 List of major media in the Faroese language

-Recently Sjónvarp Føroya (Television of the Faroes) and Útvarp Føroya (Radio of the Faroes) merged into a new company called Kringvarp Føroya.
+In 2005, Sjónvarp Føroya (Television of the Faroes) and Útvarp Føroya (Radio of the Faroes) merged into a new company called Kringvarp Føroya.